hacksu/flask-recipe/readme.md

 * Open your command prompt and cd into the src folder: `cd src`
 * Launch python: `python`
 * Import the file we made: `import db`
-* Creat an instance of a recipe: `cookies = db.Recipe(name="Chocolate", category="Cookies")`
+* Create an instance of a recipe: `cookies = db.Recipe(name="Chocolate", category="Cookies")`
 * Save the cookie: `cookies.save()`
-* You might notice that it prents one.
+* You might notice that it prints one.
 This means everything went well and is because python when run in this mode prints the value of every expression
 * If you want to add a few more feel free.
 * We can list these by typing `db.Recipe.select().where(db.Recipe.name=="Cookies")`, but we'll get something weird